Matthew 6:19–20: Analysis

 This passage marks a change in subject matter from the first half of the chapter.
 While the earlier portion focused on proper procedure for worship, and criticized those who made public display of their piety, this section begins a discussion of wealth and material goods, and why they are not useful.
-Verses 19–34 forms a section devoted to the theme of "possessions".
+Verses 19–34 form a section devoted to the theme of "possessions".

 The use of the word "treasures" could refer to the contents of a treasure box or a store house.
 Moths are often associated with the destruction of fabrics, and in this era, pieces of clothing were a major investment.
 What is meant by the Greek, brosis, sometimes translated as "rust", is less certain.
 The word generally means "eating".
 This could refer to the oxidization that eats away metals, or it could be referring to vermin, such as the mice that might consume a supply of grain, the worms that eat through wood, or even a reiteration of the aforementioned moths.